Back to menu

 Image: Bejarano Osorio 2002, fig. 5b.

 Some scholars regard the flasks as souvenirs, but that view seems a bit simplistic.
-The funerary use (by Christians?) should be noted.
+The funerary use should be noted.
 The flask from the temple dump may have been a votive offering.
 It is furthermore quite remarkable that on the flasks only Puteoli and Baiae are depicted, while so many flasks have been found all over the western half of the Empire.
 Apparently there was something special in the area, and here its healing baths come to mind.
 In the 470's Sidonius Apollinaris uses Baiae as a general term for a spa: "Are you enjoying your warm Baiae and the sulphurous water forced out from the hollows in the rough porous rock, and the bathing-pool so health-giving to liverish and consumptive invalids?"
 (Letters 5,14,1; translation W.B.
 Anderson).
 We may imagine that the flasks were filled with some of the healthy water and bought by people who had visited the baths and relaxed in the towns.

 An illustration in a manuscript of De balneis Puteolanis by Peter of Eboli, from the early 13th century, shows a bathing man drinking from a bottle that has the same shape as the Roman flasks.